Azure/Communication/releasenotes/2020-September-22.md

 ### Limitations
 * While ability of making PSTN calls is availble in the SDK, you need a PSTN number in ACS to make the call.
 The ability to aquire the number comes in October
 * On mobile and desktop at any given time client multiple receive video streams might result in greater number of video freezes and/or quality fluctuations.
 We are working on improving the experience.
-We recommend to limit nimber of incoming streams to one if yo uexperience such issues
+We recommend to limit nimber of incoming streams to one if you experience such issues
 *  We don't support x86 simulators, arm7 support is coming soon

 ## iOS SDK